How to throw a kids' party

-We've got plenty of ideas to make your children's party go with a bang...
+Celebrate your child's birthday in style!
+From savoury snacks to fantastic sweets, we've got plenty of ideas to make your children's party go with a bang

-A room full of rowdy kids can feel a bit terrifying at the best of times, but if you're laying on a birthday feast for them too, things can get realy stressful.
-Fear not, with a little bit of planning you can put on a homemade feast to keep the children happy for hours, from healthy smoothie jellies to fiendish monster cupcakes.
-After all they'll need the energy for all the dancing and musical chairs.
+A room full of rowdy kids can feel a bit terrifying at the best of times, but if you're laying on a birthday feast for them, too, things can get really stressful.
+Fear not.
+With some planning, you can put on a homemade feast to keep the children happy for hours, from healthy smoothie jellies to fiendish monster cupcakes.
+After all, they'll need the energy for all the dancing and musical chairs.

 As popular as sausage rolls and sandwiches are, they don't have to steal all the limelight when it comes to your savoury spread.
 Couscous salads, falafel and chicken satay can all be popular choices with kids.
 Providing colourful and tasty dips with vegetable crudités is a great way of sneaking some veg into little partygoers.